TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/scenarios/population.md

 ## Creating a New Scenario

 To create a new population scenario you will need to run your [population synthesis algorithm](../PopulationSynthesis/index.md).
-Your population synthesis alogrithm should provide you with your new `HouseholdData`, `WorkerCategories` (if your model requires it), and `ZonalResidence` directories.
+Your population synthesis algorithm should provide you with your new `HouseholdData`, `WorkerCategories` (if your model requires it), and `ZonalResidence` directories.

 For the `ZoneData` directory you will need to do the following: